AndrewKralovec/zigql/README.md

 ### Lexer

-The Lexer tokenizes GraphQL text into individual tokens, which can then be processed by the parser or analyzed directly.
-It exposes five methods.
+The `Lexer` tokenizes GraphQL text into individual tokens, which can then be processed by the parser or analyzed directly.
+It exposes several methods for tokenization and navigation.

-- **`init()`** - Initializes a new Lexer instance with the provided GraphQL source text.
+- **`init()`** - Initializes a new `Lexer` instance with the provided GraphQL source text.
 - **`lex()`** - Reads all tokens in one batch, returning both tokens and any errors encountered.
 - **`next()`** - Returns tokens one at a time.
 Returns `null` when EOF is reached or when a token limit is hit (if configured).
 - **`read()`** - Reads a single token, throwing an error if a limit is reached or if tokenization fails.